malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-Identifier of the Defender sending the report.
+Identifier of the enforcer sending the report.

 ##### `enforcerNamespace` [`required`]

 Type: `string`

-Namespace of the Defender sending the report.
+Namespace of the enforcer sending the report.

 ##### `externalNetworkConnections`